-At the end of each school year, the student intern will complete an evaluation of their practicum agency, and their Agency Practicum Instructor on a form in Tevera.
+At the end of each school year, the student intern will complete an evaluation of their practicum agency, and their agency field instructor on a form in Tevera.
 This is an assignment that will be completed in SWKG 577 and SWKG 677.
 The purpose of this evaluation is to present feedback to the agency and inform future students about the placement and student experiences.
-Students may share the evaluation with their Agency Practicum Instructor for professional and collaborative feedback and discussion around the student's experience within the practicum agency.
-At the conclusion of each school year, these student evaluations will be read through and assessed by the MSW Field Director.
+Students may share the evaluation with their field instructor for professional and collaborative feedback and discussion around the student's experience within the practicum agency.
+At the conclusion of each school year, these student evaluations will be read through and assessed by the MSW field director.
 Consideration for placing future students at sites will be partially based on these evaluations.

-Agency Practicum Instructor Evaluation of the Field Education Program At the end of each academic year, the Agency Practicum Instructor will have an opportunity to evaluate the MSW field program.
-This evaluation feedback is submitted to both the program director and the Field Director and will be used to inform procedures, policy and curriculum and to strengthen the MSW field program.
+Field Instructor Evaluation of the Field Education Program

+At the end of each academic year, the field instructor will have an opportunity to evaluate the MSW field program.
+This evaluation feedback is submitted to both the program director and the field director and will be used to inform procedures, policy and curriculum and to strengthen the MSW field program.